More evidence to implicate inflammation in bipolar disorder

-Trung is currently an Honorary Fellow in the Neurosciences & Cognitive Health program at Mater Research Institute-UQ, Translational Research Institute and UQ Faculty of Medicine and Translational Research Institute (TRI).
+Trung is currently an Honorary Fellow in the Neurosciences & Cognitive Health program at Mater Research Institute-UQ within the Translational Research Institute and UQ Faculty of Medicine and Translational Research Institute (TRI).
 He completed a PhD in Neuroscience with Jack Pettigrew, employing caloric vestibular stimulation (CVS) — a simple, non-invasive (unihemispheric) brain stimulation technique — to demonstrate evidence for a novel neural mechanism of visual rivalry: the interhemispheric switch model.
 At Monash Alfred Psychiatry Research Centre, his NHMRC postdoctoral clinical research fellowship focused on investigating rivalry mechanisms and abnormalities in psychiatric groups.
 Trung’s fellowship studies also examined CVS as a potential therapeutic intervention in persistent (chronic) pain disorders.

-He is continuing this body of work with research projects into: (i) novel visual task measures for identifying individuals at increased risk of developing mental illness (e.g., young people, at-risk/early psychosis cohorts); (ii) the effectiveness of non-invasive vestibular neuromodulation (NVN) as a treatment for depression and related conditions; and (iii) the genetics and neuroimaging of therapeutic response to NVN, with the aim of elucidating novel electroceutical pathways, response biomarkers and personalised treatment protocols across a spectrum psychiatric and neurological disorders (‘electroceutomics‘).
+He is continuing this body of work with research projects into: (i) novel visual task measures for identifying individuals at increased risk of developing mental illness (e.g., at-risk young people & early psychosis cohorts); (ii) the effectiveness of non-invasive repeated vestibulocortical stimulation (rVCS) protocols as a treatment for depression and related conditions; and (iii) the genetics and neuroimaging of therapeutic response to rVCS, with the aim of elucidating novel electroceutical pathways, response biomarkers and personalised treatment protocols across a spectrum psychiatric and neurological disorders (‘electroceutomics’).

 His other broad research interest entails the thesis that bistable (anti-phase) interhemispheric oscillations are a fundamental neurobiological mechanism — given they’re widely observed in several species (e.g., rodents, birds, cetaceans, humans, Drosophila) and across diverse phenotypes such as biological rhythms (e.g., sleep/wake and menstrual cycles), autonomic functions, oculomotor activity, perception/attention and mood/behaviour changes.
 Studies in this area will aim to determine whether the underlying genes, neural network dynamics (e.g., vestibulocortical circuitry) and molecular mechanisms are conserved in nature, with significant implications for translational outcomes across psychiatry, neurology, cardiovascular & sleep medicine | #PrecisionSwitchMedicine